alukosdev/ccsp/reference/glossary.md

 ==- Capability Maturity Model (CMM)
 A way of determining a target's maturity in terms of **process** documentation and repeatability.
 Contains five levels.
 Is typically not associated with security, however.
+==- Capacity
+Capacity is the measurement of the degree to which the cloud can support or provide service.
 ==- Chicken Coop
 A design methodology in which a datacenter arranges racks within long rectangles with a long side facing the wind to provide natural cooling.
 ==- CIP